SovereignCloudStack/standards/Standards/scs-0112-v1-volume-types.md

 A volume is a virtual drive that is to be used by an instance (i. e., a virtual machine).
 With OpenStack, each volume is created per a type that determines basic features of the volume as provided by the backend, such as encryption, replication, or quality of service.
-As of the writing of this document, none of these features can be discovered by non-privileged users via the OpenStack API.
+As of the writing of this document, presence or absence of these features can not be discovered with full certainty by non-privileged users via the OpenStack API.

 ## Motivation